Analytically Separating the Source of the Teukolsky Equation: Conclusion

 This paper focuses on applying our method in the frequency domain, but the formalism is also applicable in the time domain.
-In the time domain, decomposing into spin-weighted spherical harmonics reduces the 2+1 PDE Teukolsky equation into a coupled set of 1+1 PDEs with only next-to-next-to coupling~\cite{barack1999late, barack2017time, dolan2013superradiant, long2021time, markakis2023symmetric}.
+In the time domain, decomposing into spin-weighted spherical harmonics reduces the 2+1 PDE Teukolsky equation into a coupled set of 1+1 PDEs with only nearest and next-to-nearest $\l$-mode coupling~\cite{barack1999late, barack2017time, dolan2013superradiant, long2021time, markakis2023symmetric}.
 Hence, our formalism could help produce the first second-order self-force calculations in the time domain.